pegaltier/backtest-kit/docs/classes/WalkerUtils.md

 Utility class for walker operations.

-Provides simplified access to walkerGlobalService.run() with logging.
+Provides simplified access to walkerCommandService.run() with logging.
 Automatically pulls exchangeName and frameName from walker schema.
 Exported as singleton instance for convenient usage.